 If you work in the construction industry long enough, you will likely find yourself in a dispute someday.
 Sometimes litigation or alternative dispute resolution methods such as mediation or arbitration are necessary.
 Mediation is one of the quickest, cheapest, and most efficient ways to resolve your disputes.

-In this two-part article, our construction lawyers in Mobile, AL will discuss mediation and give some tips to ensure your mediation is a success.
+In this two-part article, our Birmingham construction lawyers will discuss mediation and give some tips to ensure your mediation is a success.
 In part two, we will conclude our series with more tips for mediation success.

 Although mediation is a simpler form of negotiation, it should not be taken lightly.
 A mediation involves two or more disputing parties and a third party, the mediator.
 The mediator’s job is to help you reach a mutually agreeable solution to your dispute.
 Depending on your contract, mediation may be required before you can even submit a claim to proceed to arbitration or litigation.